 While tourmaline dryers naturally produce negative ions to fight frizz, you can find ionic ceramic or titanium dryers as well.

 You want to choose a hair dryer that’s comfortable to hold, especially if you have long, thick, or any type of hair that takes a long time to dry.
 It’s also important if you use your hair dryer with a round brush for styling.
 Look for a lightweight dryer with an ergonomic grip, so your arm and hand don’t get tired when you’re drying your hair.

-Keep in mind that professional grade dryers often weigh more, though many users find that they’re more comfortable to hold because the weight is more evenly distributed throughout the dryer than lighter models.
+Keep in mind that professional-grade dryers often weigh more, though many users find that they’re more comfortable to hold because the weight is more evenly distributed throughout the dryer than in lighter models.

 For the most versatility, consider what accessories come with a hair dryer before purchasing it.

 A diffuser is an important tool if you have curly or wavy hair because it helps distribute the heat over a broader area to help maintain the natural texture in your hair.

 A concentrator nozzle focuses the heat in specific areas so it helps control frizz.
 It’s also an ideal accessory if you use your hair dryer to straighten your hair.

 You can find hair dryers at a variety of price points.
 Generally, they range from $20 to $400.

 If you’re concerned about heat damage, you’ll want to buy a higher end dryer that features higher quality materials and distributes the heat more evenly.
 Expect to spend at least $50.

 Keep in mind that higher end dryers also tend to last longer than budget-friendly options.
 A dryer that costs around $100 typically lasts five to ten years, while a model that’s only $30 may only make it two years.